 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-This program brings nationally recognized Leadership educators to campus and gives students, faculty, and staff the opportunity to work with them and learn from them over a period of days.
+The Leadership Scholar-in-Residence program brings nationally recognized leadership educators, scholars, and practitioners to campus to give students, faculty, and staff the opportunity to work with and learn from them.

 Dr. Janie Fritz

 Frostburg State University (FSU) hosted leadership expert Dr. Janie Harden Fritz March 3-5 for a series of events.
 Fritz served as the scholar in residence for one of the largest interdisciplinary minors at FSU, the Leadership Studies minor, and contributed to the university’s efforts to develop leadership internally.